NixOS/nix.dev/source/tutorials/nixos/distributed-builds-setup.md

 ## Test distributed builds

-Try building an new derivation on the *local machine*:
+Try building a new derivation on the *local machine*:

 ```shell-session
 $ nix-build --max-jobs 0 -E << EOF